8 Week Puppy Schedule Blog Banner

 Provide fresh water throughout the day, but remove the water bowl 2-3 hours before bedtime to reduce nighttime accidents.
 Young puppies need hydration for proper development, but strategic water management supports your potty training efforts.

 Schedule potty breaks 15-30 minutes after each meal.
 This timing takes advantage of your puppy's natural elimination patterns and creates positive associations between eating and going outside.
+If you need a more step-by-step housebreaking plan, our how to potty train a puppy guide goes deeper into routines, rewards, and accident management.

 A small 8-week-old puppy is sitting on the grass in a backyard, looking up at its owner who is holding treats for...